cinotify/github-action/README.md

 with:
   to: 'example@example.com'
   subject: 'building main'
-  body: 'This is a notification from GitHub actions.'
+  body: '<em>This is a notification from GitHub actions.</em>'
+  type: 'text/html'
   attachment: 'artifacts.zip'
 ```